HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 <img src="Dreegan.png" style="float: right; margin-left: 16px; margin-bottom: 8px; width: 400px;" alt="Dreegan">
 Dreegan are rooted Gates whose form resembles an ancient, twisted tree trunk with a hollow void at its center.
 Their roots burrow deep into the soil of Worlds, while their branch-like extensions cut through the fabric of space like frozen lightning.
 They most often awaken in places where time itself seems to have stopped: abandoned sacred gardens, ruined temples, and paths no one dares to truly call “forgotten.”

 >_“They stood here longer than time itself.
 They do not move.
 They do not sleep.
-But they remember.”_
+But they remember.”_{: .note }

 Dreegan are the living memory of the Departed.
 They were created by a civilization that understood that every Return demands sacrifice.
 Their creators willingly wove their own lives into the structure of the Gates — their bodies becoming roots, their minds becoming tree rings, and their unfulfilled longing for Unity becoming the hollow emptiness within.